 If you want to get in touch, feel free to write me at cauteruccio [at] mat.unical.it.

 My overall research interests lie in string similarity metrics, social network analysis, metaheuristics, bioinformatics and data mining.
-Exhaustive details are going to happen soon!
+Exhaustive details are going to appear here soon!
 In the meanwhile, you can take a look at my publications through Google Scholar or DBLP.

 I am currently involved (or I have been involved) in the followings projects: